Zylann/zCraft/readme.md

 Yes, that seems to be another Minecraft clone.
 Actually, I like to develop such a thing, and learning some advanced OpenGL.
 I have some different ideas for the future, but currently, YES, it appears to be another clone.
-Feel free to dislike the idea or not :-°
+Feel free to like the idea or not :-°

 Current main features
 =====================